mlamont/pear/notes.md

 ## limitations: upgrading

-- cannot change storage layout
+- cannot change storage variables' layout (or their types)
   - can only add storage variables, and only after the already declared ones
+  - (and y'CAN rename 'em, but they'll keep the same values pre-upgrade)
 - but can totally change functions & events

 # OZ HH Upgrades API